Designing Social Media Recommendation Algorithms for Societal Good

 Project Objectives

-3. Balance the reduction of risk to civic discourse and freedom of expression by soliciting people's preferences in different scenarios, such as:
+To balance the reduction of risk to civic discourse and freedom of expression, we will solicit people's preferences in different scenarios such as a public health crisis and elections, and develop balanced algorithms.

 Risk Assessment Framework